-They also described a large international study that was done among 6000 children who were between 8- to 13-years old, of whom 32% reported feeling “unimportant” when their parents use their cell phones during meals, conversations, or other family times.
+They also described a large international study among 6000 children who were between 8- to 13-years old, of whom 32% reported feeling “unimportant” when their parents use their cell phones during meals, conversations, or other family times.
 The children reported competing with technology for their parents’ attention.
 Over half of the children in the study said their parents spend too much time on their phones.

 Your behaviour when you pick up a mobile device when you are with your kids might signal them they don’t matter, they’re not as interesting as what is on your phone, they’re not as compelling as anybody, anything, any ping that may interrupt your time with them.”